cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 The orderbook is to sell `mcx` and buy `vcx` token. -->

-Let's create orderbooks for a pair of tokens.
+Create orderbooks for a pair of tokens.

 ```bash
 # create the pair